Peppermint Oil for Digestion

 Peppermint oil is able to pass through the stomach and then dissolve into the intestines, which helps individuals who suffer from common IBS (Irritable Bowel Syndrome) symptoms like bloating, abdominal pain, and gas.

 Placing a few drops of peppermint oil in water and drinking after a meal can help relieve some uncomfortable digestive problems.
 It can also help those you have upset stomachs and nausea.

-The presence of calcium antagonism in peppermint oil has be proven to relieve pain from affected areas.
+The presence of calcium antagonism in peppermint oil relieves pain from affected areas.
 If you are suffering from a wound or in the healing process, try applying peppermint oil to the area to reduce any swelling and pain.

 Also, because of its cooling properties, peppermint oil can reduce fever.